April 24, 2010

 Kids were everywhere, running into and out of everyone’s houses, and a game of Fly-Up or 500, or a front-lawn Capture the Flag contest, or a wooden hydroplane race was going seemingly every day.

 Mom was an integral part of the neighborhood glue.
 She hosted coffee klatches while the dads were away at work.
 She served as a Cub Scout den mother.
 She sold Children’s Orthopedic Hospital calendars door-to-door.
-And she volunteered in the schools by borrowing paintings from the U-Dub art museum to hang for a month at a time on classroom walls.
+And she volunteered in the schools by borrowing paintings from the Seattle Art Museum to hang for a month at a time on classroom walls.
 On our street, she forged close friendships with the DiJulios, the Millers and many others.

 She also had her pulse on the dynamics of our collective childhood.
 Years later, this became clear when she told me of an altercation she had with a next-door mother whose son used cockiness and physical strength to torment me, the only kid on the street who wore glasses.